jasonlienardi/tp/docs/UserGuide.md

 3. milo (volume: 200ml) | date: 01-04-2024
 ~~~

-### 1.4.11 List exercise done for a certain date: `listExercises d/[DATE]`
+### 2.4.11 List exercise done for a certain date: `listExercises d/[DATE]`
-Display all the exercises user inputted for the specified date
+Display all the exercises user inputted for the specified date, in the format **dd-MM-yyyy**.
+You may not view a
+future date, i.e. dates from tomorrow onwards.

 **Format**: `listExercises d/dd-MM-yyyy`
+**Sample input**: `listExercises d/01-04-2024`
 **Expected output**:
 ~~~
 here's the exercises you've done on 01-04-2024
 1. boxing | duration: 10 | intensity: LOW | date: 01-04-2024
 ~~~

-### 1.4.12 List entire food intake and exercise done for a certain date: `listEverything d/[DATE]`
+### 2.4.12 List everything inputted for a certain date: `listEverything d/[DATE]`
-Display all the meals, drinks, and exercises user inputted for the specified date
+Display all the meals, drinks, and exercises user inputted for the specified date, in the format **dd-MM-yyyy**.
+You may not view a
+future date, i.e. dates from tomorrow onwards.

 **Format**: `listEverything d/dd-MM-yyyy`
+**Sample input**: `listEverything d/01-04-2024`
 **Expected output**:
 ~~~
 here's what you have consumed on 01-04-2024